I Took Double Retatrutide: What to Do

 • Use a medication tracking app

-Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with reliable medication delivery and medical support for dosing questions.
+Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with medical support available for dosing questions and concerns.
 Learn how Trimi works.

 Frequently Asked Questions